AdMoR/pix2pix/README.md

 ## Dataset modes
 - Colorisation
-- Edge2Something (see example, edge to Delaunay)
+- Edge2Something (see examples, edge to Delaunay or edge to ADE20k)

 ## Using tensorboard to visualize the training